-Nikky Bella Leaves WWE Forced By John Cena?
+Nikki Bella Leaves WWE, Forced By John Cena?

 Nikki’s Departure Isn’t Unusual

 Nikki may not actually come back if she decides to settle down and have children.
 She may spend more time out of the ring rather than it.
-However, the star may just take a break away from wrestling but there is a possibility of her coming back once she’s ready.
+However, the star may just take a break from wrestling, but there is a possibility of her coming back once she’s ready.

 This wouldn’t be the first time someone takes a break from the ring.
 The other half of the Bella twins took a break as she is expecting her first child in April.
-Brie Bella rook time out last year and said that her child was number one to her.
+Brie Bella took time out last year and said that her child was number one to her.

-Brie said that she would definitely make a comeback but she wouldn’t go on the road.
-Brie does hope that her comeback shall be soon perhaps during the summer.
+Brie said that she would definitely make a comeback, but she wouldn’t go on the road.
+Brie does hope that her comeback shall be soon, perhaps during the summer.

-Adding that she would love to have another match with her sister and as they were not able to do so.
-She had also envisioned her husband, ex-WWE star Daniel Bryan by her side but things changed.
+Adding that she would love to have another match with her sister, as they were not able to do so.
+She had also envisioned her husband, ex-WWE star Daniel Bryan, by her side, but things changed.
 It was revealed on her show that her husband had been very depressed after losing his job.

 She may have to wait till her sister is fully fit after her neck injury.

-While some speculated as to whether she would be taking time off the same way her husband to be has Nikki finally admitted that she would.
+While some speculated as to whether she would be taking time off the same way her husband-to-be has, Nikki finally admitted that she would.
 She posted a series of tweets confirming that she would be away.
-She said,
+She said as follows.

 “This isn’t goodbye, just need time to heal.
 When the day is right I will be back and hopefully then….
 BRIE MODE will be ACTIVATED!…”